 The place was crowded with tourists.
 And running up such crowded steps was tough.
 “Sorry”, “Excuse Me” every few steps was the only way to squeeze through these people, and I’d even tripped twice and broke my toe nails.
 But still, I did it in record time, drenched with perspiration by the time I reached the top.

-Real and raw photos differ a lot from those taken by professionals who probably shot it at the perfect timing (month, day, hour) and enhance the photos with photoshop.
+Real and raw photos differ a lot from those taken by professionals who probably shot it at the perfect timing (month, day, hour) and/or heavily enhanced the photos.

-I was contemplating enhancing the photos by giving it a bit more contrast and hue.
-But decided to show you the truth.
+I was contemplating editing the photos to give it more contrast and hue.
+But decided to show you the what I saw in real life.

 Chocolate Hills to Tagbilaran Port